 See also the BAFTSS Practice Research Award shortlisted entries which we are honoured to be featuring on Screenworks.
 The winners were announced at the BAFTSS 2017 Annual Conference in Bristol on Friday 12 April at 1630.

 Screenworks is a rolling publication, which means we publish as soon as contributions have been reviewed.
 We have several submissions in process so watch this space as new work will be published shortly.

-We are still accepting open submissions and have an open call for a Special Edition on the theme of Digital Ecologies and the Anthropocene.
+We are now accepting open submissions for Vol. 8.1.
 If you are interested in submitting your practice and want further advice, then please contact us on email@example.com with “Submissions” in the subject line.